Human resource management: Virtual management

-Technology allows HR professionals to train new staff members in a more efficient manner.
+Technology allows professionals to train new staff members in a more efficient manner.
 This gives employees the ability to access onboarding and training programs from virtually anywhere.
 This eliminates the need of organizing costly face-to-face training and onboarding sessions.
 It allows management's to provide necessary training for job success and monitor progress of their employees through virtual classrooms and computerized testing, predict the risk of employee turnover through data analysis, help HR to formulate relevant talent retention and incentive strategies, improve the personal development of the company, and maintain metrics that aid in performance management.

-Virtual management also allows HR departments to quickly complete necessary paperwork for large numbers of new employees and maintain contact with them throughout their entire professional cycle within the organization.
+Virtual management also allows HR departments to quickly complete the necessary paperwork for large numbers of new employees and maintain contact with them throughout their entire professional cycle within the organization.
 Through virtual management, employees gain greater control over their learning and development, feel more engaged with the organizational culture, and can participate in training at a time and place of their choosing, helping them manage their work–life balance and reducing layoffs and turnover.

+Human resource management can be decentralized, for example when line managers recruit and onboard new employees.

 Employer of record

 An Employer of Record (EOR) is an arrangement in which a third-party organization serves as the official employer for a company's workforce, handling various HR functions such as payroll, tax compliance, and employee benefits, while the client company retains day-to-day management of the workers.
-This arrangement eliminates the need for an organization to directly engage in HRM matters, allowing it to focus on other priorities.
+This arrangement eliminates the need for an organization to directly manage HRM matters, allowing it to focus on other priorities.